Our Experience at Damon Baehrel’s Restaurant in Earlton, NY.

 Fast forward 2 Years Later… no exaggeration, I waited 2 years on a reservation waitlist….
 I get an email from the restaurant saying they had a few weekday dates/times open up in May for smaller parties with no allergies/dining restrictions.
 If I was interested I needed to email them with the dates I could attend and go from there.

-Luckily, our odd work schedule puts us off work most Wednesdays and Thursdays, so I emailed back 3 Thursdays that we were available that month.
-They responded quickly and we had a table!
+For once, my crummy work schedule paid off!
+You see, my work schedule means I am off work most often on the weekdays, so I emailed back 3 Thursdays that I was available that month.
+They responded quickly and I had a table!
 Then the fun began of trying to figure out an inexpensive way to fly to New York at the last minute and with restrictive dates/times.
-We ended up using a combination of points on Southwest and Delta to fly into and out of Albany, NY (a 45 minute drive to Earlton, instead of 2+ hours from NYC area airports).
+I ended up using a combination of points on Southwest and Delta to fly into and out of Albany, NY (a 45 minute drive to Earlton, instead of 2+ hours from NYC area airports).

-We flew into Albany on the morning of May 30, 2019.
-We opted to stay near the airport since we had a very early flight the next morning.
-We stayed at the Hampton Inn Albany Airport – Wolf Road (also on points).
+I flew into Albany on the morning of May 30, 2019, and opted to stay near the airport since I had a very early flight the next morning.
+I stayed at the Hampton Inn Albany Airport – Wolf Road (also on points).
 It was was a clean hotel with friendly staff conveniently located near the airport and right next to a gas station.
-I mention the gas station because that came in handy when we had to fill up our rental car.
-We opted for a rental car since Earlton, NY is 45 minutes from Albany (the closest airport), and Uber/Lyft is not readily available in Earlton.
+I mention the gas station because that came in handy when I had to fill up the rental car.
+I opted for a rental car since Earlton, NY is 45 minutes from Albany (the closest airport), and Uber/Lyft is not readily available in Earlton.
 Most of the Uber/Lyft hang out about 20 minutes from Earlton in Hudson.
-Plus we knew we would be leaving rather late and we were not sure if we would be able to get one at all later at night.
+Plus I knew I would be leaving rather late and was not sure if any Uber/Lyft drivers would be available in the area that late at night.

-But it all worked out.
-We arrived in Albany, NY and were able to get early check-in to our hotel.
-We had enough time to take a nice nap and shower before we headed to our dining experience.
-We had the rental car so we had no issues getting to and from Earlton.
+Luckily, it all worked out!
+I arrived in Albany, NY and was able to get early check-in at the hotel.
+I had enough time to take a nice nap and shower before heading to the Damon Baehrel dining experience.
+I had the rental car so I had no issues getting to and from Earlton.
 The tolls were easy and not as expensive as I expected in New York.
-We were able to fill up the rental car that night (around 11:15pm) at the gas station next to the hotel before getting a little rest, and catching the early flight back to Atlanta.
+I was able to fill up the rental car that night (around 11:15pm) at the gas station next to the hotel before getting a little rest, and catching the early flight back to Atlanta.

 Was it Worth It?